vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 SM p.
 211 Citābhūmi-(Vaidyanātha or Deoghar

-in Sontbal pargana containing the temple of Vaidyanatha, one of the Erelie Jyotirliõgas) Sivapurana
+in Sontbal pargana containing the temple of Vaidyanatha, one of the Erelie Jyotirliõgas) Śivapurana

 I 58, 55.
 Vide Dey p.
 50 Citraçupteśı ara--(under VS) L a by